TheresaLui/SelfHelpContent_v2/articles/problemscopingques.datalakeanalytics/problemscopingques-adla-job-started-to-return-incorrect-results.md

             "order": 140,
             "controlType": "textbox",
             "displayLabel": "Job name",
-            "watermarkText": "Please provide the job name for the job that failed", "required": false
+            "watermarkText": "Please provide the job name for the job that started to return incorrect results", "required": false
         },
         {